The short version

 Mid-market industrial prospecting

 → SCAYLED.
 Family-owned logistics, owner-operator warehousing, specialty industrial.
-The tenant categories where ZoomInfo coverage thins out are exactly where SCAYLED goes deepest.
-I hear this from brokers in every market we cover.
+The occupier categories where ZoomInfo coverage thins out are exactly where SCAYLED goes deepest, surfacing operators a generic enterprise database has never indexed.

 SaaS sales targeting enterprise accounts globally